zerodogg/scriptbucket/README.markdown

     monitorgrowth       Monitor the rate at which a file is growing.

+    pbJSON2HTML         A script that converts a pinboard.in bookmark backup from JSON to a usable HTML file

     prepVim             A script that downloads and installs vim plugins.
 Uses pathogen to make sure ~/.vim is not cluttered.